woman practicing self love for building confidence and emotional well-being

 • It protects your mental health

-A recent study in 2025 found that people who practice self-compassion mostly in difficult moments tend to have much lower levels of anxiety, depression, and emotional distress.
-Even in high-stress environments, like among displaced refugees, self-kindness made a powerful difference in mental health
+People who practice self-compassion in difficult moments tend to have much lower levels of anxiety, depression and emotional distress.
+Even in high-stress environments, like among displaced refugees, self-kindness made a powerful difference in mental health (Alsamman et al., 2024).

 • It builds real, lasting confidence

 Confidence does not grow through self-judgment, it grows through self-acceptance.
-According to the American Psychiatric Association, self-compassion helps people bounce back from failure and believe in their worth, even when things go wrong.
+According to the American Psychiatric Association (2025), self-compassion helps people bounce back from failure and believe in their worth, even when things go wrong.

 • It supports motivation and growth

 Contrary to what many believe, being kind to yourself does not make you complacent.
-In fact, research shows that people who practice self-compassion are more likely to stay motivated, try again after setbacks, and improve their habits over time.
+Research shows that people who practice self-compassion are more likely to stay motivated, try again after setbacks and improve their habits over time.

 You will find even more encouragement in our post How to Stop Comparing Yourself to Others, Building Self‑Worth.
 It walks you through practical ways to rebuild confidence by letting go of comparisons and reconnecting with your personal journey.